andyhighnumber/Attiny-Arduino-Games/README.md

 See www.webboggles.com for details of the AttinyArcade hardware.

-These are based on the Attiny85 device running at 8Mhz on its internal clock (don't forget to burn the bootloader when you first flash a new chip- the option to do this is in the "Tools" menu on the Arduino IDE.
+These are based on the Attiny85 device running at 8Mhz on its internal clock (don't forget to burn the bootloader when you first flash a new chip- the option to do this is in the "Tools" menu on the Arduino IDE).

 In this folder: